ankrutik/notes/aws/solutions_arch_cert/notes.md

 ***Why would you need a public Elastic IP address if a public IP address is anyway allocated?*** The public address is associated exclusively with the instance until it is stopped, terminated or replaced with an Elastic IP address.
 These IP addresses should be adequate for many applications where you do not need a long lived internet routable end point.

 ### ENI vs ENA vs EFA

+ENI is like a virtual network card that lets EC2 instance to connect to the network.
+You can attach multiple ENIs to one EC2 instance, each with their own private and public IPs.
+ENI can be moved from one EC2 instance to another EC2 instance.

+ENIs cannot be moved outside the AZ.

 | criteria | ENI                                             | ENA                                                          | EFA                                                          |
 | -------- | ----------------------------------------------- | ------------------------------------------------------------ | ------------------------------------------------------------ |